 Is my retailer legitimate?

 The alpha and omega of online shopping – a legitimate online shop.
 But how can I be sure to have found one and not to fall for a fake shop.
 In addition to widely recognized e-commerce trustmarks such as ‘Trusted Shops’, information on the retailer’s website can be used to verify the shop.
 Usually a look at the legal notice is enough.
 Trusted retailers will provide complete contact information including address and phone number.
 In addition, the business register number, VAT identification number as well as the general terms and the data privacy information should be available.
 Also, the customer must be able to retrieve information about cancellation, return and the purchase price refund before hitting the buy button.
 Fake shops can often be recognized by the fact that many spelling errors appear in the descriptions and the products are offered at extremely low prices.
-Customer reviews also help to get an accurate picture of the online retailer.
+Customer reviews also help to get an accurate picture of online retailer.

 Checkout – S(ec)ure!?